FanFusion/ai-tutor/README.md

 - `AWS_SECRET_ACCESS_KEY`: AWS secret key for S3 uploads
 - `AWS_REGION`: AWS region (default: us-east-1)
 - `S3_BUCKET_NAME`: S3 bucket name for document uploads
+- `S3_ACCESS_HOST`: S3 access host for public URLs
+- `AWS_S3_ENDPOINT`: S3 endpoint URL
 - `VERTEX_PROJECT_ID`: Google Cloud project ID (default: funplus-ai)
 - `VERTEX_LOCATION`: Google Cloud location (default: asia-east2)
+- `GEMINI_MODEL`: Gemini model for syllabus generation (default: gemini-1.5-pro)
+- `GEMINI_CHAT_MODEL`: Gemini model for interactive teaching (default: gemini-2.0-flash)

 ## Usage

+### Syllabus Generation

 1. Open the application in your browser
+2. Go to the "Generate Syllabus" tab
-2. Upload a document (PDF or TXT)
+3. Upload a document (PDF or TXT)
-3. Send a message to generate a syllabus (e.g., "Generate a syllabus from this document")
+4. Send a message to generate a syllabus (e.g., "Generate a syllabus from this document")
-4. Refine the syllabus with additional instructions (e.g., "Change the target audience to high school students")
+5. Refine the syllabus with additional instructions if needed

+### Interactive Teaching

+1. After generating a syllabus, click the "Start Teaching" button
+2. The application will switch to the "Teaching Session" tab
+3. Click "Start Teaching" to begin the teaching session
+4. Interact with the AI tutor by:
+   - Asking questions about the content
+   - Answering evaluation questions
+   - Using the multimedia input buttons to add image or video descriptions
+5. Use the navigation buttons to move between stages
+6. Click "End Teaching" when you're done

 ## Syllabus Format